18th Edition Exam: What to Expect & How to Pass

 Next Steps for Existing Electricians

-If you are an established electrician updating from the 17th Edition or an earlier version of the 18th Edition (pre-Amendment 2), your priority is notifying your competent person scheme that you have updated.
-NICEIC, NAPIT, and ELECSA all maintain records of your qualification status and will expect to see evidence of your current 2382-22 certificate.
+If you are an established electrician updating from the 17th Edition, the original 18th Edition, or the earlier 2382-22 (Amendment 2), your priority is notifying your competent person scheme that you have updated.
+NICEIC and NAPIT maintain records of your qualification status and will expect to see evidence of your current 2382-26 certificate.
+You can also book our exam-only option (£150 centre / £200 remote) if you have already self-studied Amendment 4 and just need to sit the 2382-26.

 Related Course